ZlomenyMesic/Kreveta/README.md

 ### `perft` (non-UCI)

 Stands for PERFormance Test.
 This command is used to measure the move generation algorithm's speed and correctness.
 The syntax is `perft <x>`, which specifies the depth at which the test shall be performed.
-The output is the number of nodes found exactly at the specified depth and the total time spent to find this number.
+The output is the number of nodes found exactly at the specified depth, and the total time spent to find this number.

 ### `d` (non-UCI)